ormeiry/The-Way-I-See-JavaScript/README.md

 # The Way I See JavaScript

 ### My way of understanding and explaining the JavaScript programming language.
+We start with the basic things, and move to more advanced JS as we go.

 <hr>
 </br>